TClark1011/pn-leave-tool-backend/README.md

 This section describes the two different methods of authentication used in the server

-- **Operator Access Key: ** When roster planners are submitting CSV data from the LMS, they must provide an access key.
+- **Operator Access Key:** When roster planners are submitting CSV data from the LMS, they must provide an access key.
-- **Login: **This method of authentication requires a JWT authentication token be provided by the client.
+- **Login:** This method of authentication requires a JWT authentication token be provided by the client.
 The required token is provided by the server upon successful login.

 ## Adjustments

 This section will detail how to make adjustments to certain parameters within the application:

-- **Set Email Validation: **To enable/disable validation that enforces all user email addresses be official PN email accounts, you must set the `VALIDATE_EMAIL` to either `true` for `false` depending on whether or not you want email addresses .
+- **Set Email Validation** To enable/disable validation that enforces all user email addresses be official PN email accounts, you must set the `VALIDATE_EMAIL` to either `true` for `false` depending on whether or not you want email addresses .
 - **Hosting:** Deploying this project will not require many special steps and will largely be the same as deploying any other project to a hosting provider.
 However, when doing so make sure to update the `BACKEND_URL` AND `FRONTEND_URL` environment variables when you do so, along with the `REACT_APP_BACKEND_URL` in the frontend application.
-- **Operator Access Key: ** To change the operator access key that must be provided by roster planners when uploading CSV data pulled from the LMS, change the `OPERATOR_ACCESS_KEY` environment variable.
+- **Operator Access Key** To change the operator access key that must be provided by roster planners when uploading CSV data pulled from the LMS, change the `OPERATOR_ACCESS_KEY` environment variable.
-- **Leave Parameters: **To adjust the minimum/maximum length of annual leave or the minimum required notice a driver must provide before taking leave, you must first clone the [repository containing the common components](https://github.com/TClark1011/pn-leave-tool-common) and navigate to the `src/leaveParams.js` file and make your changes.
+- **Leave Parameters** To adjust the minimum/maximum length of annual leave or the minimum required notice a driver must provide before taking leave, you must first clone the [repository containing the common components](https://github.com/TClark1011/pn-leave-tool-common) and navigate to the `src/leaveParams.js` file and make your changes.
 Save your changes and push them to the main branch.
 Run `npm version patch` in the command line, then run `npm publish`.
 Then, execute the the command `npm run update-common` in the frontend and backend codebases.

 ## Miscellaneous Functionality